Data-swift/ManagedModels/README.md

 ### Who

-Models are brought to you by
+ManagedModels are brought to you by
 [Helge Heß](https://github.com/helje5/) / [ZeeZide](https://zeezide.de).
 We like feedback, GitHub stars, cool contract work, presumably any form of praise you can think of.